fokx/todo-app-svelte/README.md

-## An TODO App using sveltekit
+## A TODO App using sveltekit

-## Features (WIP)
+## Features
 * Data stored in the browser IndexedDB using [Dexie.js](https://dexie.org/) when offline.
-* Support login with GitHub and synchronized with the server side SQLite database to use this app on different devices.
+* Support login with GitHub and (WIP) synchronized with the server side SQLite database to use this app on different devices.

 ## Developing